Hone logo

 Key Requirements:

 • The function must return a new object.
-It should not modify the original obj.
+The original object should not be modified.

 Expected Behavior:

-The function should iterate through the provided keys.
-For each key, it should check if that key exists in the obj.
-If it exists, the property (key-value pair) should be copied to the new object.
+The function should iterate through the keys array and, for each key, check if the key exists in the obj.
+If the key exists, the corresponding value from obj should be added to the new object.

 Edge Cases to Consider:

-• The keys array might contain keys that do not exist in the obj.
+• keys array containing property names that do not exist in obj: These properties should be ignored.

 Examples